Jither/Jint.DebugAdapter/README.md

 - ✔ Lazy evaluation of property getters
 - ✔ Lazy evaluation of structured types
 - ✔ Display `this` (when defined) and `Return value` (at function return points)
-- ❌ Summary of structured types (before expanding/lazy evaluation)
+- ✔ Summary/preview of structured types (before expanding/lazy evaluation)
 - ✔ Display type on hover
 - ✔ Paged indices for array-likes
 - ✔ Modify/set variables